 A key focus of Italy’s development strategy is to contribute to global health by strengthening the fight against inequalities in terms of the right to health (poorest countries, rural areas and suburbs, minorities and vulnerable groups).
-Their Health Guidelines in the Programming Guidelines and Directions for Italian Development Cooperation 2017-2019 are well aligned with Gavi’s mission through a focus on health system strengthening (HSS), maternal, newborn and child health (MNCH), non-communicable and communicable diseases, and mental health.
+The Guidelines and Directions for Italian Development Cooperation 2019-2021 are well aligned with Gavi’s mission through a focus on health system strengthening (HSS), the fight against pandemics and access to immunisation.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Direct Contributions (including Matching Fund)

 Received contributions: non-US$ contributions for 2000-2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.

 Future contributions (for pledges made prior to the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for years 2023 and beyond are expressed in US$ equivalents using the applicable forecast rates from Bloomberg as at 31 December 2022 or using the rates applicable to any hedge agreement in place.